shtnsl/math-sdk/games/0_0_lines/readme.txt

 Scatter Symbols appear on all reels, a minimum of 3 Scatters are needed to trigger the Freegame

 FreeGame:
-A seperate reelset is used for the freegame
+A separate reelset is used for the freegame
 Wilds have larger multipliers in the freegame (minimum of 2x) and appear on all reels 2 Scatters are needed to trigger extra spins, appearing only on reels 2,3,4